Skip to main content

 Northern Region

-The Northern Region is known for kondowole, the cassava-based staple that requires significant strength to prepare.
-This region has strong connections to Lake Malawi, with fishing communities providing fresh chambo and other lake fish.
-The cuisine emphasizes preserved fish and hardy root vegetables.
+The Northern Region is the home of kondowole, the cassava staple that takes real muscle to prepare.
+The region sits along Lake Malawi, and its fishing communities supply fresh chambo and other lake fish.
+Preserved fish and hardy root vegetables do a lot of the work in the cooking here.

 Cultural Significance: